 - Booin Gari Festival (Come This Way), started in 2008 in Tewantin, Sunshine Coast.
 The Murri gathering is a family day to celebrate local Indigenous culture and history through a range of creative events and performances.

-- Cairns Indigenous Art Fair started in 2009 and goes for 3 days.
-It features events, performances, workshops and artists’ talks.
+- Cairns Indigenous Art Fair (CIAF) started in 2009 and goes for 3 days.
+It features dance, music, fashion parades, dramatic performances, workshops and artists’ talks.